-10.6 CHAIR OF THE DEPARTMENT
+11.6 CHAIR OF THE DEPARTMENT

-Each department shall have a chair that shall be a member of the Active Medical Staff or Provisional Staff in good standing and shall be certified by an appropriate qualified by training, experience and demonstrated ability in at least one of the clinical areas covered by the Department.
-All Chairs of the

-Departments shall be board certified by an appropriate specialty board approved by the American Board of Medical Specialties or the American Osteopathic Association, or has been affirmatively established by the Medical Executive Committee, through the credentialing process, as having comparable competence.
+Each department shall have a chair who at all times while holding office must be a member of the Active Medical Staff or Provisional Staff in good standing and shall be certified by an appropriate qualified by training, experience and demonstrated ability in at least one of the clinical areas covered by the Department.
+All Chairs of the Departments shall be board certified by an appropriate specialty board approved by the American Board of Medical Specialties or the American Osteopathic Association.

-10.6-2 SELECTION OF CHAIR
+11.6-2 SELECTION OF CHAIR

 The Medical Executive Committee, on the recommendation of the Chief of Staff, shall appoint not less than five (5) nor more than eleven (11) members to the Search Committee.
 The Search Committee shall be composed of practitioners, a majority of whom are members of the Medical Staff, including the Chief of Staff, at least one (1) Chair of a Department, one (1) Division Chief, and the Chief Medical Officer as an ex officio member.
-The Chair of the Search Committee shall be appointed by the Chief of Staff and shall be a Chair of a Department or a Division Chief.
+The Chair of the Search Committee shall be appointed by the Chief of Staff.
 The Search Committee shall make one or more recommendations to the Chief Executive Officer (CEO) regarding candidates for consideration as the Chair of the Department.
 The CEO may accept or reject the Search Committee's recommendation(s).
-If the CEO rejects the Search Committee's recommendation(s), he/she shall discuss the matter with the Search Committee and request that they submit additional candidates for consideration.
-The CEO has the ultimate authority to appoint the Chair of the Department from the candidates submitted by the Search Committee.
+If the CEO rejects the Search Committee and request that they submit additional candidates for consideration.
+The CEO and Chief of Staff shall mutually agree on the final recommendation of the candidate to the Board of Trustees, who have the ultimate authority to appoint the Chair of the Department.
+If agreement cannot be reached between the CEO and Chief of Staff, the procedure in article 12.5 will be followed.